People gathered around a sheep roundup pen in the Westfjords of Iceland

 Now, let's dance

-Equally traditional to the réttir are the festivities afterwards: Réttarball is the name of the party you are looking for, with live music and a lot of drinking being the essential ingredients.
-The celebration of the sheep and horses returning home can get very wild and everybody is invited.
+Equally traditional to the réttir are the festivities afterward: Réttarball is the name of the party you are looking for, with live music and a lot of drinking is the essential ingredients.
+The celebration of the sheep and horses returning home can get very wild, and everybody is invited.
 Should you stumble upon one, don´t miss out!

 Sheep farming today